-Here at Nice Package, we celebrate all kinds of design—from bootstrap first timers launching with eye catching bags, to brand collaborations with cutting edge design firms.
-But for the folks at Dillanos Coffee Roasters (DCR) in Western Washington, design is strictly an in-house affair, which gives their fresh packaging look a personal, intimate feel between the roaster, the coffee producers, and you.
+Here at Sprduge, we celebrate all kinds of design—from bootstrap first-timers launching with eye-catching bags, to brand collaborations with cutting edge design firms.
+But for the folks at Dillanos Coffee Roasters (DCR) in Western Washington, the design is strictly an in-house affair, which gives their fresh packaging look a personal, intimate feel between the roaster, the coffee producers, and you.
 Plus who else is giving away free chip clips with every pound of sound ground?
-Now that’s what I call a value add.
+Now that's what I call a value add.

 As told to Sprudge by Lauren Lyddon.

 The package design was released at SCAA 2014, simultaneously at the event and in Cherry Street Coffeehouses in Seattle!
 The timing was lined up with Laila Ghambari’s run to become the 2014 US Barista Champion using DCR coffees from producer and longtime friend of Dillanos, Emilio Lopez Diaz.

 The DCR Line packaging was designed in-house by our awesome design team, as are the hand painted designs on the information cards for each new coffee.

 Any design highlights you want to share?